Victor Ortiz (of California)

 After Ortiz's older sister became a legal adult and moved to Denver, Colorado, Ortiz and his younger brother moved in with her.
 While training at a Salvation Army boxing center, he was noticed by former heavyweight boxing contender Ron Lyle, who had become a supervisor at the center.
 In 2003, Lyle guided Ortiz to a Junior Olympics tournament, where, at the age of sixteen, he won the 132-pound weight division with a perfect 5-0 record.
 This time, he was noticed by another former boxer, Roberto Garcia, who had held the IBF super featherweight title during the 1990s and whose father was the trainer of Fernando Vargas.

 Though Garcia was based in Oxnard, California, he offered to train Ortiz, who accepted and moved from Colorado to California, where he began training at Oxnard's famous La Colonia Gym.
 Garcia later became Ortiz's legal guardian, and Ortiz graduated from Pacifica High School.
-At age seventeen, Ortiz reached the United States Olympic boxing trials in the 132-pound weight class, where he was eliminated in the final stages.
+After winning the national PAL championship at age 16, at seventeen Ortiz reached the United States Olympic boxing trials in the 132-pound weight class, where he was eliminated in the final stages.
 (The weight class was instead won by Vicente Escobedo.)

 Ortiz turned professional later in 2004 while still only seventeen years of age.
 When he reached the age of eighteen in 2005 and became a legal adult, he gained custody of his younger brother.